mysql/mysql-utilities/doc/man/mysqlindexcheck.rst

 NOTES
 -----

-The login user must have the appropriate permissions to read all databases and tables listed.
+You must provide connection parameters (user, host, password, and so forth) for an account that has the appropriate privileges to read all objects accessed during the operation.

 For the :option:`--format` option, the permitted values are not case sensitive.
 In addition, values may be specified as any unambiguous prefix of